 Notice that the two circles are in proportion to the speed of light.
 As the light wave forms it must have enough energy to complete the magnetic sphere υ0.
 When it does so the light wave emanates as a sphere in all directions, until it reaches the size of the second sphere, as which point it finishes its cycle.
 As the surface expands, the ‘density’ of the energy of the electrical resistance constant ε0 becomes dispersed more thinly across the surface, until the bubble ‘bursts’.

 This is analogous to the theory of quantum foam.
-However the 4th Dimensional view sees this nature of light from a slightly different perspective.
-In 4D the Sphere is not expanding, it is rotating in 4D space.
+However, the 4th Dimensional view sees this nature of light from a slightly different perspective.
+In 4D, the Sphere is not expanding, it is rotating in 4D space.
 The sphere at the centre that represents the magnetic space rotates through a 4D space, passing back through the 3D plain at a larger scale, the electric space.
 The two spheres are in constant motion, swapping between the states.
-From this view we can see that electromagnetism is a single phenomena, only differentiated by the scale of the two spheres that make up the 4D torus.
+From this view, we can see that electromagnetism is a single phenomenon, only differentiated by the scale of the two spheres that make up the 4D torus.

 If you observe the centre of the torus, you may notice that it shifts in orientation, from the ‘hole’ at the centre facing towards the viewport, which rotates 90° to measure across the viewport.
 Similarly, electro magnetic waves exhibit a dual nature, also off-set by 90°.